BranchMetrics/cpp-branch-deep-linking-attribution/BranchSDK-Samples/Windows/ColorPicker/README.md

 ### Basic Usage

 Running the application out of the box will demonstrate Branch initialization.
-Debug Output will show in the debugger when Branch responsds with the **Open** request.
+Debug Output will show in the debugger when Branch responds with the **Open** request.

 The window background is a nice shade of blue by default.